-Note: The Sol-Ark includes a 250ADC Disconnect breaker.
+Note: The Sol-Ark does not include a DC Disconnect breaker; a 225A fuse is included within the Sol-Ark instead.

 Figure 18.0 - Inverter & DC Power Supply ON/OFF Button

 2. Supply DC power to the Sol-Ark inverter by turning ON the ON/OFF button on the front of the Sol-Ark unit.
 The inverter will power up and the inverter display panel will turn on.